 Discussion

-Using the PCA, we determined a good parameter for fish size (PC1), which was largely driven by total length, fork length and total weight.
+Using the PCA, we determined a parameter that summarized fish size (PC1), which was largely driven by total length, fork length and total weight.
 This was depicted in the screeplots of the PCA results, where PC1 explained 78% of the variance for YP and 85% of the variance for SMB.
-Furthermore, the results of the linear mixed effects model indicate that the parameter for fish size was positively associated with Hg concentration in both SMB and YP, which demonstrates the risk of consuming larger fish.
-Nevertheless, althoμgh Hg concentrations are often seen to be higher upstream of dams in the reservoir, we did not find this trend in our results.
-For YP, Hg concentrations in fish from the site upstream were comparable to those found ~75 km downstream.
-Furthermore, in SMB, Hg concentrations in fish just downstream of the dam were higher than upstream.
+Furthermore, the results of the linear mixed effects model indicate that fish size was positively associated with Hg concentration in both SMB and YP, which demonstrates the risk of consuming larger fish.

 In aquatic ecosystems, Hg concentrations increase with fish size.
 One factor affecting higher Hg concentrations in larger fish is that older, and by consequence larger, fish tend to feed on prey with higher Hg concentrations as they tend to have a higher trophic position (Trudel and Rasmussen 2006).
 Furthermore, these older fish, in general, have had a longer time to bioaccumulate Hg from the water and their food sources.
 Therefore, this size-dependent Hg accumulation in fish implies that larger fish are more contaminated and could pose a greater risk to consumers.

+Although Hg concentrations are often seen to be higher upstream of dams in the reservoir, we did not find this trend in our results.
+For YP, Hg concentrations in fish from the site upstream were comparable to those found ~75 km downstream.
+Furthermore, in SMB, Hg concentrations in fish just downstream of the dam were higher than upstream.

 The variability in Hg concentrations between sites may be caused by a number of factors.
 Although Hg tends to accumulate in reservoirs created by dams, fish from the REF site, upstream of the dam, were not the highest in Hg concentration for either species.
 This could be explained by the fact that this site was located farther upstream from the dam and was not directly located in the reservoir.
-Therefore, the impacts of Hg methylation by flooded soils may not have been as great of an influence.
-Furthermore, the Mactaquac dam was constructed in 1965, and although previous studies have noted Hg increases in reservoirs up to 30 years after dam construction (Bodaly et al. 2007), the effects of Hg accumulation in fish may have leveled out since this dam’s construction.
+Therefore, the impacts of Hg methylation by flooded soils may not have played as great of an influence.
+Furthermore, the Mactaquac Dam was constructed in 1965, and although previous studies have noted Hg increases in reservoirs up to 30 years after dam construction (Bodaly et al. 2007), the effects of Hg accumulation in fish may have leveled out since this dam’s construction.
 Interestingly, NF had the highest Hg concentrations in SMB yet the lowest in YP.
 This may be explained by differences in diet within the same species between the different sites, which may affect their trophic position between the two sites.
-Trophic position and basal food source of fish can be assessed using stable isotope ratios of δ15N and δ13C (Perkins et al. 2014), which is a method we will use to help explain the differences in Hg concentrations among the sites.
+Trophic position and basal food source of fish can be assessed using stable isotope ratios of δ15N and δ13C (Perkins et al. 2014), which is a method that will be used in the next steps of this study to explore the differences in Hg concentrations.

-Furthermore, we could add the isotope ratios of δ15N and δ13C to the linear mixed effect model to determine the effect they have on Hg concentration.
+In future analyses, we could add the isotope ratios of δ15N and δ13C to the linear mixed effect model to determine the effect they have on Hg concentration.
 Furthermore, we could perform an ANCOVA comparing the relationship between the stable isotope ratios and Hg concentrations among the different sites.
-Then, we could see if there is a difference in the intercepts (e.g. is Hg concentration, with δ15N accounted for higher at one site versus another?) and/or the slopes (e.g. does Hg concentration have a greater increase per value of δ15N at one site versus another?).
+Then, we could see if there is a difference in the intercepts (e.g. is Hg concentration, with δ15N accounted for, higher at one site versus another?) and/or the slopes (e.g. does Hg concentration have a greater increase per value of δ15N at one site versus another?).